 This law has been interpreted to mean three separate areas of work: 1) plumbing work, 2) heating and air conditioning work, and 3) electrical work.
 This law has also been interpreted to mean the entity that will perform the work at the site, regardless of contractual relationship whether a subcontractor, a sub-subcontractor, or the prime contractor submitting the bid.

-With regard to possessing an appropriate license or certificate of competency all subcontractors listed by the general (prime) OR (class, type and specialty category) as issued by the Public Works Contractors State License Board.
+With regard to possessing an appropriate license or certificate of competency all subcontractors listed by the general (prime) contractor must have at the time of the bid opening a current license in the appropriate category OR contractor must have at the time of the award of the contract a current license in the appropriate category (class, type and specialty category) as issued by the Public Works Contractors State License Board.
 In addition, plumbing and electrical subcontractors shall have at the time of the bid opening a valid plumbing contractors license or electrical contractors license, respectively, as issued by the Idaho Department of Labor and Industrial Services.

 In determining if the above listed subcontractors are required on the project, the Department of Architectural & Engineering Services will refer to the plans and specifications.
 If doubt exists, the architect/engineer who prepared the plans and specifications will be requested to make the determination.
 If plumbing, heating and air conditioning or electrical work is not shown on the plans and specifications, but is discovered by the bidder subsequent to the date of bid opening, then the bidder must request clarification from the architect/engineer.
 Absent such clarification, work will be considered incidental and naming of a subcontractor will not be required.